Duty-free imports from China lead to distortions of competition and tax losses - Image: Xpert.Digital

 - 💻 Online marketplaces and their role in duty-free imports: A challenge for regulation

-🌏📈 Interesting to know: According to the definition of the OECD Development Committee, China is still considered a developing country
+🌏📈 Interesting to know: According to the OECD Development Assistance Committee's definition, China is still considered a developing country.

-🔍 Duty-free or preferential trade with China was actually an aspect of development aid in the past, but the situation has changed significantly in recent years:
+🔍 Duty-free or preferential trade with China was indeed an aspect of development aid in the past, but the situation has changed significantly in recent years:

 🌟 China's changing status

-For a long time, China was considered a developing country and in this role benefited from trade facilitation:
+For a long time, China was considered a developing country and benefited from trade facilitation in this role:

-- However, China today has enormous political, economic and technological resources that far exceed those of a typical developing country.
+- However, China today possesses enormous political, economic, and technological resources that far exceed those of a typical developing country.

 🔄 Change in development cooperation

-- Germany stopped traditional bilateral development cooperation with China in 2010.
+- Germany ended its traditional bilateral development cooperation with China in 2010.

-- effectively no longer treated as a developing country by the German Federal Ministry for Economic Cooperation and Development ( BMZ
+- China is effectively no longer treated as a developing country BMZ

-- Instead, China is expected to take on more international responsibilities and help solve global problems.
+- Instead, China is expected to assume more international responsibility and contribute to solving global problems.

 🚀 China's new role

-China has transformed from a recipient to a donor of development aid:
+China has transformed itself from a recipient to a provider of development aid:

-- The People's Republic has now become an important lender to countries in Africa and Asia.
+- The People's Republic has itself become an important lender to countries in Africa and Asia.

-- China provides loans for development aid and export financing through its state banking system.
+- China provides loans for development aid and export financing through its state-owned banking system.

 Today, trade relations between China and other countries are based less on development aid and more on mutual economic interests: